raythx98/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete can 1` Command](images/DeleteSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeletePersonCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+This applies to all sequence diagrams in this Developer Guide.
 </div>

 <div style="page-break-after: always;"></div>